Backpacking Packing List

 - Laundry is regularly lost, damaged, stained, and color-bled in local laundromats.
 Don’t pack your vintage Rolling Stones tour t-shirt!

-Leave that $300 Swiss Army watch at home.
+Leave that $300 Swiss Army watch at home!
 You do not want to attract attention to yourself by wearing expensive or flashy looking bracelets, rings, or necklaces.
 Wearing bling will definitely get you higher prices from merchants or maybe worse from unscrupulous individuals!
-A good cheap watch with a light and an alarm is really all that you need.
+A good, cheap watch with a light and an alarm is really all that you need — or just take your smartphone.

 Some female travelers opt to bring a fake gold wedding band along to wear in countries to take some pressure off the advances from locals.
 Being “married” is hardly a get-out-of-jail card; the local men in many countries do not care.